thryec/nft-marketplace/avoiding_common_attacks.md

 # My Implementations

+## Guarding Against Solidity Risks

+-   Using Solidity >= v0.8.0 that has SafeMath integrated to ensure automatic reverts for integer overflows.
+This feature is applied in the `purchaseItem` function in `Marketplace.sol` when calculating the amount of royalties that goes to the contract, and the remaining that goes to the seller of the item.

--   Use of Require to ensure correct parameters are passed in for contract calls
+-   Use of Require to ensure:

+    -   List price of an item is greater than zero
+    -   Amount of Ether sent in equals to the item's list price when purchasing
+    -   Only the owner of an item is allowed to delist/relist it on the marketplace
+    -   Only the owner of the ERC1155 token is allowed to call the setTokenURI function
--   Ownable to only allow withdrawal of marketplace funds by the owner of the contract
+    -   Only the owner of the ERC1155 token is allowed to burn the token

--   Re-entrancy Guard
+-   Using `.call` to send Ether instead of `.transfer`

+## Guarding Against Smart Contract Risks

+-   Reentrancy Guard: nonReentrant modifier used in the `purchaseItem` function in `Marketplace.sol`